lemrey/sdk-nrf/applications/thread_border_router/README.rst

 Multicast Forwarding
 --------------------

-After performing all steps from `Testing communication with Thread Border Router`_ you can optionally verify bidirectional communication using multicast messages between a Thread Router or End Device and a non-Thread device.
+After performing all steps from `Testing communication with Thread Border Router`_, you can optionally verify bidirectional communication using multicast messages between a Thread node (Router or End Device role) and a non-Thread device.

 #.
-Make sure that the development kit (DK) that will work as Thread node is programmed with the CLI sample (`Thread CLI device building`_).
+Make sure that the development kit (DK) that will work as Thread node is programmed with the CLI sample (`Building the Thread CLI device`_).

    .. note::
-      In order to perform Multicast Listener Registration the CLI sample must be built with enabled CONFIG_OPENTHREAD_MLR option.
+      In order to perform Multicast Listener Registration, the CLI sample must be built with the :kconfig:option:`CONFIG_OPENTHREAD_MLR` option enabled.

 #.
 Turn on the DK.
 #. |connect_terminal_ANSI|